-Designed to surprise, delight, and entice, the Perelman Center’s ‘Mystery Box’ building will provide a one-of-a-kind home for the performing arts that both respectfully embraces memory and celebrates vitality, creation, and rebirth.
+Designed to surprise, delight, and entice, the Perelman’s ‘Mystery Box’ building will provide a one-of-a-kind home for the performing arts that both respectfully embraces memory and celebrates vitality, creation, and rebirth.

 Shrouding a rugged workhorse interior, the 138-foot-tall cubed-shaped building will be clad in translucent, book-matched marble.

 During the day, the facade will allow in light, while creating a reflective exterior that respectfully cloaks the building’s inner life.
 At night, the facade will dissolve to emit a warm, amber glow, shining like a beacon of hope onto the plaza.

 “The building’s design contrasts the purity and elegance of the monolithic facade with the flexible, changing characters of an interior that supports innovation.
 We’ve created a simple edifice, but there’s magic happening within.”

 — Joshua Ramus, REX Principal Architect & Founder

 Upon ascending a grand outdoor staircase, visitors will discover the Perelman’s three floors:

 The Public Level: The first floor will have open public convening spaces, a restaurant and cafe.

 The Performer Level: Disguised behind winding hallways, the second floor will conceal backstage activities with actors’ dressing rooms, a green room, music room, wig storage, etc.

 The Play Level: The third floor is dedicated to creation with three flexible performance spaces and an artist rehearsal space.